Healthe-Matters Logo

 Like most cancer screenings, you’ll need a physician order for colorectal cancer screenings, including colonoscopies.
 Talk to your doctor about your options or reach out to our HealthLine team (941-917-7777 or HealthLine@smh.com) for referral assistance.

-Sarasota Memorial’s, state-of-the-art Endoscopy Center, located on Hillview Street in Sarasota, offers a comfortable, relaxed atmosphere; convenient outpatient access; and an expanding menu of services that includes routine diagnostic and therapeutic endoscopy and colonoscopy, as well as advanced interventional endoscopic procedures.
+Sarasota Memorial offers G.I. cancer screening and advanced testing at 8 convenient locations in Sarasota County, including the state-of-the-art Endoscopy Center, located on Hillview Street in Sarasota, providing a comfortable, relaxed atmosphere; convenient outpatient access; and an expanding menu of services that includes routine diagnostic and therapeutic endoscopy and colonoscopy, as well as advanced interventional endoscopic procedures.
 Click here to learn more.

 Comments: 0,